skylerkatz/hover/docs/concept.md

 The Lambda-SQS integration will be responsible for invoking the queue functions.
 This integration polls the specified queues in each Lambda for available jobs.
 When the integration detects a job, the function is called with the job payload.

+## CloudFront Distribution

+A CloudFront distribution is created for each stage.
+This distribution is configured to serve the application and its asset files.
+All from the same domain.

+When custom domains are configured in the manifest file, Hover creates aliases that allow the distribution to handle requests coming to these domains.

 ## APIGateway & Handling HTTP Requests

 Hover configures an APIGateway HTTP API and integrates it with the stage's HTTP function.
 The HTTP lambda is invoked by the gateway every time the API receives a request.

+## Assets S3 Bucket

+For each stage, Hover creates an S3 bucket.
+On every deployment, your application asset files are uploaded to the S3 bucket and served via the CloudFront CDN.

 ## EventBridge Rules